rijj1/Django_Web_development/README.md

 # Django Web development
+For starting you must have python installed in your machine

-Step to start Developing Using Django from scratch
+## Step to start Developing Using Django from scratch
 ### 1. Enable Virtual Environment
 First run the below command to make a virtual environment
 ````bash